 Develop yourself as a professional

-Meaningful professional development, from valuable trainings to credentials and degrees, is essential to advancing in your career as an early childhood professional.
-From introductory trainings to college degrees, ongoing education gives you the knowledge and experience to provide the best possible learning experiences for the children you serve.
+Meaningful professional development is essential to advancing in your career as an early childhood professional.
+From introductory sessions to college degrees, ongoing education gives you the knowledge and experience to provide the best possible learning experiences for the children you serve.

 Child Care Answers Professional Development

-Child Care Answers provides professional development support to you via face-to-face trainings and live webinars on a variety of topics.
+Child Care Answers provides professional development support to you via face-to-face session and live webinars on a variety of topics.
 This includes a curriculum for those seeking their Child Development Associate (CDA) credential .
-Online trainings and webinars are available through a number of resources, including Training Central.
+We offering online learning and webinars through a number of resources, including Training Central.

-Child Care Answers works closely with other organizations throughout the state, who can help you identify the numerous resources available to help you obtain an additional credential or degree.
+Child Care Answers works closely with other organizations throughout the state.
+Our partners can help you identify the numerous resources to help you obtain an additional credential or degree.

 Partnerships for Early Learners